yalmip/yalmip.github.io/_examples/decayrate.md

 ### Bisection algorithm

-The problem is not linear, but it is easily seen to be quasi-convex.
+The problem is not linear, but it is easily seen to be quasi-convex (the feasible set scales monotonically in \\(t\\)).
 Hence we can solve it by bisection in \\(t\\).
 Will will first implement a bisection manually, and then use the built-in YALMIP meta-solver [bisection].

 Simple description of a bisection approach